Criminal Minds season 4: Guest stars

 Michael Biehn appears in the episode "Cold Comfort" as Det.
 Ron Fullwood.

 In the episode “Brothers in Arms”, Mark Pellegrino guest-starred as Lt.
 Evans of the Phoenix, Arizona police department.
 Guillermo Díaz guest-starred as gang member and suspect Playboy, and Doug Jones appeared as fight club captain Beanie.
-In the episode "Normal", Mitch Pileggi guest-starred as Norman Hill, aka "The Road Warrior", a man who goes on a murderous rampage after murdering his entire family.
+In the episode "Normal", Mitch Pileggi guest-starred as Norman Hill, aka "The Road Warrior", a man who goes on a murderous rampage after murdering his entire family, with Danny Nucci making a brief appearance.
 Faith Ford guest-starred as Norman's deceased wife, Vanessa, and Gina Torres guest-starred as Detective Thea Salinas, who leads the investigation of the murders.
 Elaine Hendrix guest-starred as one of Norman’s victims.
 In the episode "Soul Mates", George Newbern and Michael Boatman guest-starred as Steven Baleman and William Harris, aka, "The Soul Mates", a duo of serial rapists who murdered several women.
 Dana Davis guest-starred as William's daughter Andrea.
 In the episode "Bloodline", Andrew Divoff and Cynthia Gibb guest-starred as Lewis and Kathy "Sylvia" Gray, a gypsy couple who abducted young girls for their son to marry by the time he comes of age.

 The Shield star Walton Goggins appears in the episode "Demonology" as John Cooley.

 In the episode "Cold Comfort", Vondie Curtis-Hall guest-starred as Stanley Usher, a self-proclaimed psychic of whom David Rossi is skeptical, and Cybill Shepherd as Leona Gless.
 In the episode "Zoe's Reprise", Amy Davidson guest-starred as Zoe Hawkes, an admirer of Rossi who aspires to become an FBI agent, only to be murdered by Eric Olson, played by Johnny Lewis.
 Shannon Woodward guest-starred as Eric's girlfriend, Linda Jones.
 In the episode "Pleasure Is My Business", Brianna Brown guest starred as Megan Kane, a call girl who fatally poisons her clients.
 In the episode "Demonology", Carmen Argenziano guest-starred as Father Paul Silvano, an Italian priest who murders his victims through exorcisms.
 Bruce Davison guest-starred as Father Jimmy Davison.